webmachinelearning/translation-api/README.md

 * Partitioning download status by top-level site, introducing a fake download (which takes time but does not actually download anything) for the second-onward site to download a language pack.
 * Only exposing a fixed set of languages to this API, e.g. based on the user's locale or the document's main language.

-As a first step, we require that detecting the availability of translation/detection be done via individual calls to `ai.translator.availability()` and `ai.languageDetector.availability()`.
+As a first step, we require that detecting the availability of translation/detection be done via individual calls to `Translator.availability()` and `LanguageDetector.availability()`.
 This allows browsers to implement possible mitigation techniques, such as detecting excessive calls to these methods and starting to return `"unavailable"`.

 Another way in which this API might enhance the web's fingerprinting surface is if translation and language detection models are updated separately from browser versions.
 In that case, differing results from different versions of the model provide additional fingerprinting bits beyond those already provided by the browser's major version number.
 Mandating that older browser versions not receive updates or be able to download models from too far into the future might be a possible remediation for this.